Maximal Spaces for Approximation Rates in $\ell^1$-regularization: Introduction

-The plan of the remainder of this paper is as follows: We first describe our setting and assumptions in Section \ref{sec:setting}.
-Then, in Section \ref{sec:weaksequencespace} we introduce a scale of weak sequence spaces which can be characterized by the approximation properties of some hard thresholding operator.
+In the following section we introduce our setting and assumptions and discuss two examples for which these assumptions are satisfied in the wavelet--Besov space setting \eqref{eq:F_factorization}.
+Sections \ref{sec:weaksequencespace}--\ref{sec:oversmoothing} deal with a general sequence space setting.
+In Section \ref{sec:weaksequencespace} we introduce a scale of weak sequence spaces which can be characterized by the approximation properties of some hard thresholding operator.
 These weak sequence spaces turn out to be the maximal sets of solutions on which the method \eqref{eq:Tik} attains certain H\"older-type approximation rates.
 This is shown for the non-oversmoothing case in Section \ref{sec:non_oversmoothing} and for the oversmoothing case in Section \ref{sec:oversmoothing}.
-Finally, in Section \ref{sec:Besov} we introduce wavelet Besov penalties of type $B^r_{1,1}$ and discuss the consequences of our general results in this particularly relevant setting.
+In Section \ref{sec:Besov} we interpret our results in the previous sections in the Besov space setting, before we discuss numerical simulations confirming the predicted convergence rates in Section \ref{sec:num}.